-Madhu Bazaz Wangu is the founder of Mindful Writers Groups.
+Madhu Bazaz Wangu is the founder of Mindful Writers Groups and Retreats.
 She has a post-doctoral Fellowship from Harvard University (1989-1991).
 For twenty years she taught Hindu and Buddhist art history at various universities.

-Madhu Wangu, is also an award-winning author.
-She released her debut collection, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassion in 2015.
-Her novel, An Immigrant Wife: Her Spiritual Journey was published in 2016.
-Her forthcoming novel, The Last Suttee, was released in August 2017.
+Madhu Wangu, is an award-winning fiction writer.
+She released her debut story collection, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassionin 2015.
+Her debut novel, An Immigrant Wife: Her Spiritual Journeywas published in 2016 and the second novel, The Last Suttee in August 2017.

 She lives in Wexford, Pennsylvania, USA with her husband Manoj, a retired robotics engineer.
-They have two daughters—an avionics engineer and a pediatrician.
-Madhu and Manoj are blessed with three grandchildren.
+They have two daughters—avionics engineer and pediatrician and are blessed with three grandchildren.